genesiscommunitysuccess/docs/docs/04_web/09_filters/01_foundation-filters.md

 Client side filters generally take primitive input parameters, and will return `true` or `false` based these values.
 They may also access runtime data or state to provide an outcome.
-They can be used for simple tasks like array or input filtering, to for more advanced use-cases such as driving feature flags, behaviours, directives etc.
+They can be used for simple tasks like array or input filtering, to for more advanced use-cases such as driving feature flags, behaviors, directives etc.

 Filters can be chained using the utilities provided in this package to handle more complex scenarios.
 When a filter is used without all the input parameters needed, we log a warning and return `true` by convention so the chain can continue.